 Most dogs love bounding around the garden.
 The problem is they also have a habit of trekking part of the garden back inside with them.
 But muddy paw prints can be easily tackled using nothing more than the right appliances and some clean water.

 If you’ve been cleaning mud off your carpet whilst it’s still wet, you’ve been barking up the wrong tree!
 Save your effort and wait for the mud to dry before vacuuming it up.
-Otherwise it’ll spread and get ground into the carpet fibres during cleaning.
+Otherwise, it’ll spread and get ground into the carpet fibers during cleaning.

 Use a steam carpet cleaner to eliminate leftover muddy marks or a steam mop to easily clean hard wood or tiled floors.
 As steam kills bacteria, some steam cleaners can sanitise with fresh water alone, rather than chemical cleaning products.
 So cleaning with steam is healthy for you and your pooch.
 Just remember to keep your steam cleaner mop pads hygienic by replacing them when they get too grubby.

 Dog owners, you may know all too well the struggle of keeping your garden lawn healthy.
 It’s amazing the damage dog urine can do, burning the grass and making it look patchy.
 But the solution is amazing too – amazingly simple!
 All you need to do is pop a few rocks in your dog’s water bowl.
 But these aren’t just any rocks…